jossefaz/jossefaz/README.md

 </p>

-- Created a microservice oriented architecture (TDD Python based) for GIS backend web-application (All those services run testsuits with Github actions CI) Here is the <a href="https://github.com/sigolo">Organization's page </a> that I created for all those services.
+- Created a microservice oriented architecture (TDD Python based) for GIS backend web-application.
+Here is the <a href="https://github.com/sigolo">Organization's page </a> that I created for all those services.
 And here is separated link to each service : <br/>
   1. <a href="https://github.com/sigolo/geofiles-api"> Geofiles API </a> : An API that allows conversion between differents geographic files type (GeoJSON/ Esri Shapefile / DWG)<br/>
   2. <a href="https://github.com/sigolo/users-layers-api"> Custom Layers API </a> : An API that CRUD GeoJSON files <br/>
   3. <a href="https://github.com/sigolo/users-api"> Users API </a> : An API that handle authentication<br/>
   4. <a href="https://github.com/sigolo/auth-api"> Oauth API </a> : An API that handle authorization (JWT based)<br/>
+  **All those services run testsuits with Github actions CI**

 - Created a data processor engine, called the <a href="https://github.com/jossefaz/pypliner-data-processor">Pypeliner</a> that allows to run scripts based on configuration files with results injections between differents scripts executions and processes